Jesuit Education

 Latin is far from dead at Prep.
 Our Jesuit tradition expresses many of its values in this third century language.
 It is these values that are woven into everything we do at Prep — from the classroom and field, to the theatre and greater community.

 Fr.
-Simon Zachary, S.J. is a theology and AP Economics teacher at Seattle Prep as well as a Community Minister.
+Simon Zachary, S.J. is a theology and AP Economics teacher at Seattle Prep as well as the school Chaplain and a Community Minister.

 An alumnus of Brophy College Preparatory in Phoenix, AZ, Simon earned a BA in business administration from Gonzaga University in Spokane, WA.
 Simon worked in Microsoft’s online advertising division for six years after graduation, in various account management roles.